 Anthony Lambert.
 Historian, journalist and travel writer.
 He has worked with and for the National Trust in various capacities for almost 30 years.
-His books include Victorian & Edwardian Country House Life and he writes regular profiles of country houses for the Historic Houses Association magazine.
-He has written numerous travel and guide books, including over twenty on railway history and travel, and contributes to a wide range of newspapers and magazines.
+His books include Victorian & Edwardian Country House Life and he has written regular profiles of country houses for the Historic Houses Association magazine.
+He has written numerous travel and guide books, and contributes to a wide range of newspapers and magazines.